dqops/dqo/docs/checks/column/numeric/index.md

 ### [invalid longitude](./invalid-longitude.md)
-A column-level check that ensures that there are no more than a set number of invalid longitude values in a monitored column.
+This check finds numeric values that are not valid longitude coordinates.
+A valid longitude coordinate is in the range -180...180.
+It counts the values outside a valid range for a longitude.
+ This check raises a data quality issue when the count of invalid values exceeds the maximum accepted count.

 | Data quality check name | Check type | Description | Standard |